NovusTheory/xosms/README.md

 # Xosms
-A cross platform media service for Node to easily and seamelessly integrate with the operating systems media service API.
+A cross platform media service library made in Rust for Node to easily and seamelessly integrate with the operating systems media service API.

-#### Note: I am not a C++ developer and many things could be wrong or programmed horribly.